Skip to content

 Productivity loss from chronic sleep shortage.

-Calculate annual productivity loss from chronic sleep debt.
-Enter hours short per night and hourly value for an instant result.
+Calculate your annual productivity loss from chronic sleep debt by entering nightly hours short, productivity impact, and hourly value.

 What this tool does